-Quadratics: Using Square Roots and Zero Property Worksheets
+Quadratics: Square Roots and Zero Property Worksheets

-Aligned To Common Core Standard:
+Aligned Standard: HSA-REI.B.4b

 - Zero Property Step-by-step Lesson- We rework the Zero Product Property to kick this unit off.

-- We introduce squares and roots in this one.
+- Guided Lesson - We introduce squares and roots in this one.

-- I try to break these down in different ways.
+- Guided Lesson Explanation - I try to break these down in different ways.
 There are numerous directions you can take to solve these problems.

-- All the problems that involving squares, start as squares.
+- Practice Worksheet - All the problems that involving squares, start as squares.

-- Find the matching possible values of each variable.
+- Matching Worksheet - Find the matching possible values of each variable.